IBM/db2whmigratetocos/README.md

 Each run of the move command will generate a directory containing the logs and report metrics.
 Check the movement status with the status command - db2whmigratetocos status -help.

 - --scope - tablespace/schema - move tables by tablespace/schema
-- --list - all/list of tablespaces/list of schema - the tables under the specified list will be listed
+- --objects - all/list of tablespaces/list of schema - the tables under the specified list will be listed
 - --dest_tablespace - OBJSTORESPACE1 - The destination tablespace in COS
 - --skip-schema - Skip a list of schema in the list - only used when the scope is schema
 - --skip-tbspace - Skip a list of tablespaces in the list - only used when the scope is tablespace